Dependable Computing Systems

 Topics:

-- Introduction to dependable computing
+- Introduction to Dependable Computing

-- Basic terminology, attributes, and evaluation techniques
+- Basic terminology, concepts, and attributes

-- Combinatorial and state-space modeling
+- Combinatorial modeling for static redundancy

 - Hardware fault tolerance